ClaudioZandonella/DMGC_Meta/README.md

-# Meta-analysis
+# Supplemantal Material of “The effects of educational video-games on students motivation to math: A meta-analysis in K-12”

 ### Summary

-This R-project contains all the material and the scripts used to conduct the meta-analysis.
+This repository contains all the supplemantal material  and the analysis scripts used for the article *“The effects of educational video-games on students motivation to math: A meta-analysis in K-12”*.

 ### Analysis reproducibility